Connect Raleigh Series

 Connect Raleigh Featuring Mark Fenton

-Join the City of Raleigh and WakeMed on Thursday, Oct.
-25 at 6 p.m. at WakeMed - Andrews Conference Center, 3024 New Bern Ave., for a lecture featuring Mark Fenton, a public health, planning, and transportation consultant/professor and former host of the PBS series “America’s Walking”.
-Mark will share easy steps that you can take to become more active and put your health first while living in an urban environment.
+On Thursday, Oct.
+25, we hosted a lecture featuring Mark Fenton, a public health, planning, and transportation consultant/professor and former host of the PBS series “America’s Walking”.
+Mark shared easy steps that residents can take to become more active and put their health first while living in an urban environment.

-A panel discussion highlighting related city, county, and non-profit initiatives will follow the lecture.
-The discussion will be moderated by Betsy Gaskins-McClaine, Executive Director of Patient Navigation & Transitions for WakeMed.
-Panelists include:
+A panel discussion highlighting related city, county, and non-profit initiatives followed the lecture.
+Panelists included:

 - Regina Petteway – Director, Wake County Human Services